RobinJPowell/HlockeyResultsBlot/README.md

 - scoring - Returns shotsTaken, goalsScored, scoringPercentage, goalsPerGame and shotsPerGame.
 - saves - Returns goalsConceded, shotsFaced, shotsBlockedGoalie, savePercentage, shotsFacedPerGame, savesPerGame and goalsConcededPerGame.
 This collection is only available for players, not teams.
 - blocking - Returns goalsConceded, shotsFaced, shotsFacedPerGame, shotsBlockedDefence, shotsBlocked, shotsBlockedPercentage, shotsBlockedPerGame and goalsConcededPerGame.
 This collection will only return shotsBlockedDefence and shotsBlockedPerGame for players, and will return all stats except shotsBlockedDefence for teams.
-- fighting - Returns fights, fightsWon, fightWinPercentage, fightsPerGame and fightWinsPerGame.
+- fighting - Returns fights, fightRecord, fightPercentageRecord, fightsPerGame and fightWinsPerGame.
 - punching - Returns punchesThrown, punchesLanded, punchLandedPercentage, punchesThrownPerGame and punchesLandedPerGame.
 - punched - Returns punchesTaken, punchesBlocked, punchBlockedPercentage, punchesTakenPerGame and punchesBlockedPerGame.
 - weather - Returns timesSweptAway and timesChickenedOut.
 This collection is only available for players, not teams.